University of Bolton, Deane Road, Bolton. BL3 5AB

 Back to menu

 Study with an Off-Campus Partner

 To be confirmed

-We’ll focus on building your understanding of diagnostic investigations, considering the importance of cancer biology and tumour markers in cancer staging and future monitoring of progressive disease.
-We’ll provide an outline of clinical management in relation to different cancers and stage of disease, including acute and chronic symptom management.
-You’ll explore clinical management within acute oncology, red flag symptoms, management of cardiotoxicities and oncological emergencies, including sepsis, metastatic cord compression and SVCO.
+We'll focus on building your understanding of diagnostic investigations, considering the importance of cancer biology and tumour markers in cancer staging and future monitoring of progressive disease.
+We'll provide an outline of clinical management in relation to different cancers and stages of the disease, including acute and chronic symptom management.
+You'll explore clinical management within acute oncology, red flag symptoms, management of cardiotoxicities and oncological emergencies, including sepsis, metastatic cord compression and SVCO.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 This course offers academic progression in the specialist field of advanced clinical practice in oncology.